po1sigala/live/01-Class-Content/18-NoSQL-dev/README.md

 * Limit, sort, and skip documents using MongoDB methods

-* Define the structure of the database with schema and use validators
+* Define the structure of the database with a Mongoose schema

 * Create a model to map to the MongoDB document and provide functionality